CitizenLabDotCo/citizenlab/front/docs/README.md

 ## 2021-04-29

 ### Fixed
-- Editing the banner header in Admin > Settings > General, the other header fields are not cleared anymore
+- Editing the banner header in Admin > Settings > General, doesn't cause the other header fields to be cleared anymore

 ## 2021-04-22